davidshtian/LangGraph-MCP-on-AWS-Bedrock/README.md

 # LangGraph MCP on AWS Bedrock

-Integrate LangGraph with AWS Bedrock for building agents with MCP capabilities.
+Integrate LangGraph with AWS Bedrock (Converse API) for building agents with MCP capabilities.

 ## Description